-I heard on the news that the English wine industry is at serious risk of losing 75% of its multi-million pound harvest this year because a -6 frost in the south of England in the last week of April destroyed the buds.
+A few years ago the English wine industry was at serious risk of losing 75% of its multi-million pound harvest this year because a -6 frost in the south of England in the last week of April destroyed the buds.
 The ones above, snapped by Laura’s husband Tim, certainly took a direct hit.
 It was quite a sight to see acres of hillside vineyard lit by hundreds of burners that particular night in a desperate attempt to try and raise the temperature a degree or two and save the crop.

 That late deep frost damaged a lot of new growth over in Normandy too – hydrangeas, persicarias, aloysia, a mulberry tree, even some roses – all looking like they had been scorched by a blowtorch or Nicola Sturgeon’s views on Brexit.
 They’ll recover, but what wouldn’t have survived were all of those tender and half-hardy annuals of which so many billions are sold every year.

 There is a bind here.

 Cheap route: seeds and plugs, but you MUST have the space to pot them on and especially ‘harden them off’ – acclimatize them to the great outdoors until there is no chance of frost (mid-May with us, probably mid-July with Caroline!)